luxick/cardvault/README.md

 * Organize cards in library
 * Import and Export Libraries
 * Organize want lists for cards
+* All Data is stored in local computer

 ## TODO

-* Build decklists from cards in collection
-* Full offline functionality

-### Maybe
+* Deck Planner
+* MKM integration
-* Create fancy exports of decks and wants
+* PDF exports of lists
-* Display prices for cards